 Napoleon Bonaparte (seated) was a powerful general who crowned himself Emperor of France in 1804 and held onto power until 1814.
 He brought many reforms to France, including a system of laws called the Napoleonic Code, trial by jury, and the abolitionabolition: the act of doing away with or putting an end to something. of feudalismfeudalism: a social, economic and political system whereby vassals (or serfs) owed military and other services to their lords in return for use of his land and protection..
 Napoleon also had visions of uniting the whole European continent into one economic unit with himself at the head.
 His efforts to achieve this resulted in several wars that are known as the Napoleonic Wars.

 Napoleon was finally defeated when Russia withdrew from a treaty it had had with Napoleon.
 He retaliated by attacking Russia.
 By using a scorched earthscorched earth: during war, the strategy of a retreating army to destroy crops and equipment so that they can't be used by the advancing enemy. policy, the Russians destroyed crops as they retreated to Moscow, drawing the French troops in, but leaving nothing for them to survive on.
 The Russian winter finally broke the back of Napoleon's army.
-By this time, all those opposing Napoleon - Austria, Prussia, England and Russia - had joined forces and he was defeated in 1814.
+By this time, all those opposing Napoleon - Austria, Prussia, Great Britain and Russia - had joined forces and he was defeated in 1814.
 The Bourbon monarchy, which had been ousted during the French Revolution, was restored to France.